 We are strong and courageous women, and we do recover.

-We recover from addiction, alcoholism, codependency, workaholism, and eating disorders.
+We recover from drug addiction, alcoholism, codependency, workaholism, sex and love addiction, and eating disorders.
 We recover from depression and other mental illness, burnout, anxiety, stress, trauma, post-trauma, grief, abuse, cancer and chronic illness.
 We recover from having our hearts broken, from losing our marriages, our homes, or our jobs.
 Women who are recovering in all areas of their lives and who follow all pathways of recovery are warmly welcomed here on She Recovers.

 We’re stronger together.